 1 tsp. chelated iron (available at garden shops)

 How Does the Christmas Tree "Fire-Retardant" Solution Work?

 Make a fresh cut across the bottom of the tree trunk (usually one inch is good) and place the tree in this solution until it comes into the house.
 Use this solution to fill the tree stand reservoir (it's a good idea to make another one inch cut at the bottom of the trunk, just before you put the tree into the stand for good).
 Fill the tree stand reservoir with the remaining solution right away so the pores in the tree trunk don't seal.
 This works well because the syrup provides sugar and it is only when sugar is present that trees will take in lots of water.
 The borax contains boron which helps the water get all the way through the tree system.
 The Epsom salts and iron assist in the process of keeping needles green and fresh while the bleach stops the mold from forming when sugar and water are combined.

 A fresh tree will drink several GALLONS of water over the general 10-14 day period they are up in your home.
 You will need to check the water level several times a day to start with and always make sure there is water in the tree stand reservoir when you get up in the morning and before you go to bed at night.
 Always be sure to keep your tree away from heating stoves, space heaters and even televisions, because the heat from these electronics tends to dry out the tree.

-HAVE A GREAT TIME AND BE SAFE!
+HAVE A GREAT HOLIDAY AND BE SAFE!